May 17th 2018

 How to get over your 'smear fear'

 We get it - a smear test isn't going to be the highlight of anyone's day, and there are many factors involved in smear avoidance be it due to a dread of a cold speculum, shyness, lack of time or a previous bad experience, but anxiety needn’t be one of them.
-It's a life-saving appointment that every woman should keep in their diary, so we spoke to two smear experts to sort the facts from the fiction in terms of what to expect from a smear test, and how to deal should you be suffering from pre or post-appointment anxiety and what to expect if your smear is abnormal.
+It's a life-saving appointment that everyone with a cervix should keep in their diary.
+In Cervical Cancer Prevention Week, we spoke to doctors to sort the facts from the fiction in terms of what to expect from a smear test, and how to deal should you be suffering from pre or post-appointment anxiety and what to expect if your smear is abnormal.

 Answered by Katy Clifford, Consultant Obstetrician and Gynaecologist, Imperial College Healthcare NHS Trust.

 The NHS cervical smear programme begins at 25 years old in England, and routine smears should be performed every three years until the age of 50, and then every five years after that until the age of 65.

 The smear test is a method of obtaining cells from the cervix (neck of the womb) for analysis in the laboratory.
 It aims to pick up early cellular changes that can either be monitored until the smear returns to normal, or treated at early stage to prevent severe abnormalities or cervical cancer developing.
 [Please note the video below shows photos of a cervix, a cervix with abnormal cells and an image of a colposcopy appointment].

 We now know that significant abnormalities of the cells are caused by high risk HPV (human papilloma virus) which is transmitted through sexual intercourse, but is very common.
-In most cases the HPV infection is cleared by the body's immune system without causing significant harm but in some women the HPV infection persists, and it is this group of women who are at risk of severely abnormal smear or cervical cancer.
+In most cases, the HPV infection is cleared by the body's immune system without causing significant harm but in some cases the HPV infection persists, and it is this group, who are at risk of severely abnormal smear or cervical cancer.